Escapism (album)

-Escapism is the second studio album by Danish recording artist Fallulah, released on 4 February 2013 by Sony Music.
-It was released three years after her platinum selling debut album The Black Cat Neighborhood (2010).
+Escapism is the second studio album by the Danish recording artist Fallulah, released on 4 February 2013 by Sony Music.
+It was released three years after her platinum selling first album, The Black Cat Neighborhood (2010).

 It debuted and peaked at number two on the Danish Album Charts.

 Release and promotion

 Fallulah trailed the album with the release of a live recording of "He'll Break Up With You When Summer Comes" on her YouTube page on 31 May 2012.
-The song was made available to download as a promotional single for free on her website.
-The Guardian branded the song "excellent", commenting, "sometimes you need to strip away all the complexities and get right to the point, which is exactly what 27-year-old Dane Fallulah (or Maria Apetri to her friends and family) does."
-Indie music blog Kick Kick Snare said, "the track is part stunning western infused retro rock, part explosive left-field pop, all Fallulah," adding that her "brand of avant-pop, deeply influenced by her Romanian heritage and experience in gypsy dance, stands out in the sea of pop music flooding the airwaves."
+The song was made available to download as a free promotional single on her website.
+The Guardian called the song "excellent", commenting, "sometimes you need to strip away all the complexities and get right to the point, which is exactly what 27-year-old Dane Fallulah (or Maria Apetri to her friends and family) does."
+The independent music blog Kick Kick Snare said, "The track is part stunning western infused retro rock, part explosive left-field pop, all Fallulah," adding that her "brand of avant-pop, deeply influenced by her Romanian heritage and experience in gypsy dance, stands out in the sea of pop music flooding the airwaves."